mac-comp127-f25/exercise-emoji-vacation-HenryPedersen/SELF_EVALUATION.md

 I didn't do the optional stuff due to time, but they look interesting.
 One thing i wish i did better was the spacing betwene family members, I used randomness for that which I'm not confident with, but can provide nice results

+(i also used RandomInt/Double instead of the provided random feature, hope that's okay.
+I removed the redundant provided stuff after.
+I didn't see that method for randomness and the import until the end)

 **What challenges did you face, and how did you overcome them?**

 The biggest challenges were interpreting the instructions.
 The biggest one was making a list with the parents and children emojis, but I didn't know that in each additoin to that list you add an actual emoji image, and then change the return to the list.